zlogic/mendix-docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-10-parent/nt-11-rn.md

 ### Fixes

-* We updated the AppCenter's Xcode version to 15.4.
+* We updated App Center's Xcode version to 15.4.
 * We added a parameter to Xcode configs to fix Bundle Identifier issues.

 ## 11.0.0 {#1000}